 Being a tin of "Vintage" King Oscar, I found it only suiting to break out the vintage King Oscar sardine prong.
 (Being made in Germany, I'm curious about the year this device was made?)

 These sardines were softer in texture compared to the ones not aged.
 The little fish broke apart pretty easily while attempting to impale the little fish.

 It was time to go back to the Sardine Server to get these little tender fish out of the tin.

 The fish themselves had a very mild flavor.
 The olive oil balanced out nicely.
 Like wine, olive oil in any given year can make or break a can of sardines, sometimes contributing to a bitter taste or some may even call it a green taste.
 I took my time to consume the tin.
 It was a very good treat indeed.
 While a tin from 1999 may seem like an old tin, I've had tins much older.
 The quality of the these fish and tin remains great.
 I would like to see these offered in the States, but I'm sure it would be based on consumer wants or willingness.

-I like to keep sardines for ageing in old military ammo cans.
+I like to keep sardines for aging in old military ammo cans.
 The size will determine how many tins they will hold.
-(Olive oil seems to be medium of choice for aging sardines.)
-I use a medium sized ammo can.
-Each ammo can holds 27 tins of sardines.
+(Olive oil seems to be the medium of choice for aging sardines.)
+I use a medium-sized ammo can.
+Each ammo can hold 27 tins of sardines.

 For more info on King Oscars aged sardines click HERE

 King Oscar offers different variety of flavors of little fish in different areas.